 Submission & Approval Process Guidelines for Existing Publications Content

-For EXISTING Position Statements:
+For Position Statements (Existing):

-STEP 1: All proposals to update EXISTING position statements are initially reviewed by CPAG.
+Step 1: All proposals to update EXISTING position statements are sent to the Board for approval.

-STEP 3: Once the position statement has been updated, CPAG reviews the document and recommends the final draft to the Board.
+Step 2: Once the position statement has been updated, CPAG reviews the document and recommends the final draft to the Board.

-STEP 4: The final document must be reviewed and approved by the Board prior to publication.
+Step 3: The final document must be reviewed and approved by the Board prior to publication.

 NOTE: Updated content will be available via the AIHA webpage, while archived content will not be visible.
 To see a list of archived documents, click here.
 To request access to an archived document, click here.
 Volunteer group leadership may request staff for access to archived data.
 Archived content is not considered existing content, therefore, proposed projects to update archived content are regarded as new projects.